jvanasco/imagehelper/README.md

 `imagehelper` requires `Pillow`.
 Earlier versions relied on `PIL` or supported both.
 This is an old package.

-it will try to import `boto` for communicating with s3.
-If you don't want to use s3, no worries.
+it will try to import `boto` for communicating with AmazonS3.
+If you don't want to use S3, no worries - you can save to a local file.

 The package was originally aimed at thumbnails, but it works for all resizing needs that are aimed at downsampling images.